geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:15:19](https://www.youtube.com/watch?v=gmY_RjZsYys&t=919)]
-Also don't know how many more of the gem tricks.
+Also don't know how many more of the GEMM tricks.

 ##### **Chenyu** [[00:15:23](https://www.youtube.com/watch?v=gmY_RjZsYys&t=923)]
-I'm missing the gem that I wrote using Thunder kittens.
+I'm missing the GEMM that I wrote using Thunder kittens.

 ##### **Chenyu** [[00:15:30](https://www.youtube.com/watch?v=gmY_RjZsYys&t=930)]
 Uh, totally publish like any of the numbers.